Creating Graphs

 TIP

-Any time you save a copy of the spreadsheet using File -> Save As and change the Excel workbook file name, you should close the workbook and reopen it.
+Any time you save a copy of the spreadsheet using File → Save As and change the workbook’s file name, you should close the workbook and reopen it.
+This forces Excel to reload the custom ribbon under the new file name and restores normal tab‑switching behavior.

 # The data Worksheet